feibis/adspotfinder/content/posts/boilerplate.md

 ## Getting Started Is Easy

-1. Purchase Adspotfinder and clone the repository
+1. Purchase Litelocker and clone the repository
 2. Configure your database and environment variables
 3. Run `bun dev` to start development
 4. Customize the design and content to match your brand